kecsapo/Messenger-Analytics/README.md

 How to use:

-Fist of all, you need to get xour message information from Facebook (instagram implementation in progress) Here is how you can do this from browser version or from the andori app:
+Fist of all, you need to get your message information from Facebook (Instagram implementation in progress).
+Here is how you can do this from browser version or from the android app:
-1. Sign in to Facebook and click on your profile pick on the top right
+1. Sign in to Facebook and click on your profile pic (or the three horizontal lines on android) on the top right
 2. Settings & privacy
 3. Settings
 4. Download your information